Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Shortcut Infrastructure

-As mentioned before, we use a potential function to keep track of the number of potential $\H$-shortcuts that could be added (by covering existing $\H$-shortcuts) by the data structure without a structural change on $\H$.
-By Lemma~\ref{lemma:shortcuts-touching-a-path}, there are $O(\log n\log \log n)$ deviating shortcuts and so we do not need to explicitly reconstruct all deviating shortcuts since the increase in potential is paid for by the \Delete{} operation.
+Lemma~\ref{lemma:uncover-a-path} summarizes the operations that remove and restore shortcuts along paths in $\H$, which are used to guarantee that Invariant~\ref{invariant:it-shortcuts} holds after the deletion operation terminates.
+Since the implementation requires interaction with the local trees, we defer its proof to Section~\ref{section:uncover-a-path}.

-\begin{lemma} The data structure supports the following operations on $\H$: \begin{itemize}\compactify \item Given an $\H$-node $v$, uncover and remove all $\H$-shortcuts touching any node that is an ancestor of $v$ $(O(\log n(\log\log n)^2))$. \item Given an $\H$-node $v$, add all fundamental $\H$-shortcuts that are shared by at least one $(i, t)$ pair.
-These fundamental $\H$-shortcuts have at least one endpoint being an ancestor of $v$ $(O(\log n \log\log n))$. \item Assume Invariant~\ref{invariant:it-shortcuts} holds.
-Given an $\H$-node $v$, for all $(i, t)$ pair, cover all $(i, t)$-shortcuts having both endpoints at ancestors of $v$ $(O(\log n \log\log n))$. \end{itemize} \end{lemma}
+\begin{lemma} The data structure supports the following operations on $\H$ with amortized time cost (in parenthesis).
+Given an $\H$-node $v$: \begin{itemize}\compactify \item Uncover and remove every $\H$-shortcut that is touching any node that is an ancestor of $v$ $(O(\log n(\log\log n)^2))$. \item Given $v$, its $\H$-parent $u$, and a bitmap $b$, add a fundamental $\H$-shortcut $\scut{u}{v}$ for all $(i, t)$ pairs indicated by $b$ $(O(\log\log n))$. \item Add all fundamental $\H$-shortcuts between consecutive ancestors of $v$ that are $(i,t)$-shortcuts for at least one $(i, t)$ pair $(O(\log n \log\log n))$. \item Assume Invariant~\ref{invariant:it-shortcuts} holds.
+For all $(i, t)$ pairs, cover all $(i, t)$-shortcuts having both endpoints at ancestors of $v$ $(O(\log n \log\log n))$. \end{itemize} \end{lemma}